-Mahurangi Coastal Trail taking shapely
+Mahurangi Coastal Path taking shapely

 Most of the Mahurangi Coastal Trail is already in use, and has been for decades.
 This, thanks to the entire coastline from Waiwera to the Mahurangi Harbour becoming regional park, by 1973.
 Within that time, built by park staff and student-labour grunt, a cliff-edge trail was created around Maungātauhoro—the prominent, 130-metre bluff between the Waiwera and Pūhoi rivermouths, immediately inshore of Mahurangi Island.